ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 ---

-There are 26! different arrangements, and each one takes 5 seconds to check each one, so it would take (26! × 5) seconds to check all of them.
+There are 26! different arrangements, and each one takes 5 seconds to check, so it would take (26! × 5) seconds to check all of them.

 There are (60 × 60 × 24 × 365) = 31,536,000 seconds in a year of 365 days.